przemek83/qwtble/README.md

 - [Markers](#markers)

 ## About project
 Qwtble is a library of useful plots and one marker based on Qwt library.
 Created as a result of the division of the code of my other project, Volbx and moving parts of it to an independent library.
 Library contains:
  + quantiles plot,
  + grouping plot,
  + histogram plot,
  + basic data plot,
  + grouping plot UI (quantiles plot + grouping plot + combo box),
- + histogram plot UI (histogram plot + line edit with intervals count),
+ + histogram plot UI (histogram plot + line edit with interval count),
  + notched marker.

 ## Getting Started